When is the next live event?

 What are the live events like?

 The event runs approximately two hours with an intermission halfway through.
 We have about seven storytellers.
 All but one are pre-selected stories and we consult with the storytellers beforehand on how to best tell their stories.
 Audience members have the opportunity to put their names in a hat and we pull one storyteller from the audience for an impromptu story in the second half of the show.
+There is usually a little bit of language and violence in the stories since a lot of our storytellers are talking about events where things went very badly in the wilderness.

 Can kids come to the events?